 The trail stays fairly steep for the first while before becoming a little more bearable.
 Just when you start to think this hike isn’t so bad, you hit the next steep portion.
 This climb is the longest part of the trail and is quite challenging.
 If you take your time getting up this part, it is pretty manageable.

 If you keep looking ahead, eventually you will notice the trees start to thin and you can see the sky.
-Once you break out of the trees, the slope goes back to a more manageable climb the rest of the way to the summit.
+Once you break out of the trees, the slope goes back to a more manageable climb the rest of the way to the summit of Prairie Mountain.

 There is usually some prairie grass and wild flowers throughout this area and up to the summit.